35 Irreversible dynamics

 \[ \begin{align} 2\Delta\gg l_c, \end{align} \]

-Such a discretization is namely a low-pass with the cutoff wavelength $2\Delta$.
+holds, since such a discretization is a low-pass filter with cutoff wavelength $2\Delta$.
 Accordingly, in a numerical model, the dissipation must begin earlier.
 According to Eq.
-(17.159) applies to the kinematic viscosity $\nu$ the equation
+(17.159), the following equation holds for the kinematic viscosity $\nu$:

 \[ \begin{align} \nu = \left(l_c^4\epsilon\right)^{1/3}. \end{align} \]